 NB: Please note that you may be required to take the placement test during the add-and-drop period and be redirected to another course.

 Students who have NOT taken a Korean course at Boston College, the AP Language Exam, or the SAT Subject Test in Korean, but believe they have proficiency above the intermediate level, should take an in-person proficiency test.
-The dates and times for this exam in the fall are as follows: September 2 (F) 11-12:30 and November 16 (W) 11-12:30.
+The dates for this exam in spring are as follows: March 1 (W) and April 21 (F).
+The exam time for each day will be determined after students contact Professor Rhee (see below).

 To access the appropriate placement test, please email Professor Kyung-Jin Rhee (firstname.lastname@example.org) as soon as possible.